radius-project/radius/docs/content/user-guides/samples/eshop/1-overview/index.md

 ## Background

 The [eShop on Containers](https://github.com/dotnet-architecture/eShopOnContainers) reference application is a sample .NET Core microservices application.
+It contains 15 services plus additional containers or cloud services for infrastructure such as SQL, Redis, Mongo, and either RabbitMQ or Service Bus.

 ### Architecture